 Ross also represents individuals in white-collar criminal investigations and prosecutions.
 In most cases, clients avoid prosecution entirely.
 When such a resolution is not possible, however, Ross is an effective advocate for his clients in the courtroom.
 In a recent federal criminal trial in which Ross represented a land developer, the jury acquitted on 7 of 9 counts, including all charges relating to bank fraud.
 In another recent trial involving healthcare and insurance fraud allegations brought by a state attorney general, the state withdrew its case after the first day of evidence.
 In 2009, Ross represented the Office of South Carolina Governor Mark Sanford in connection with impeachment proceedings.
 Following hearings before a special committee of the South Carolina House of Representatives, the committee voted overwhelmingly not to impeach the governor.
 Recently, Ross represented a high-profile journalist in a national security leak investigation.

 In addition to his government investigations practice, Ross also represents clients in high-stakes civil litigation, including class actions.

-Ross has conducted crisis management training for the National Governors' Association, investigations training for Congressional staff, and seminars for the Associated Press on covering high-profile investigations.
+Ross has conducted crisis management training for the National Governors' Association, investigations training for Congressional staff, and seminars for the Associated Press and Investigative Reporters and Editors (IRE) on covering high-profile investigations.
 He regularly conducts training for the U.S. Department of Commerce on issues related to the Foreign Corrupt Practices Act.